Sky-Captain-13/foundry/luminous/README.md

 Provides a lighter take on the Foundry UI with less transparency and the use of cooler colors.

 ## Patch Notes
+### Version 0.0.2
+* Made font-awesome line-height rule more specific and only affect the sidebar (Fuck firefox)

 ### Version 0.0.1
 * Initial commit
 * Added back the ability to click on Languages and send your known languages to chat